joelnitta/r-intermediate-penguins/README.md

 devtools::install_github("joelnitta/dovetail")
 ```

-Also, note that `dovetail` relies on external software ([mdpo](https://github.com/mondeja/mdpo)) bundled in a [Docker image](https://hub.docker.com/r/joelnitta/mdpo),
+Also, note that `dovetail` relies on external software
+([mdpo](https://github.com/mondeja/mdpo)) bundled in a [Docker
-and therefore requires Docker to be installed and running.
+image](https://hub.docker.com/r/joelnitta/mdpo), and therefore requires
+Docker to be installed and running.

-## Translating a lesson
+## Example translation

-The below code demonstrates how you can generate the files needed for translation:
+The below code demonstrates how you can generate the files needed for
+translation:

 ```r
 library(dovetail)